codemasterv/fPKG_Maker_GUI/README.md

 //Add DLC Unlocker

-** Added Terminal Window to program
+//Add Terminal Window to see what is going on

 //Add dropdown menu to open all tools separate from this program